ironfish/akka-persistence-mongo/README.md

 ## Status

-- All operations required by the Akka Persistence [journal plugin API](http://doc.akka.io/docs/akka/2.3.0-RC3/scala/persistence.html#journal-plugin-api) are supported.
+- All operations required by the Akka Persistence [journal plugin API](http://doc.akka.io/docs/akka/2.3.0/scala/persistence.html#journal-plugin-api) are supported.
 - Message writes are batched to optimize throughput.
 - When using channels, confirmation writes are batched to optimize throughput.
 - Deletes (marked & permanent) are batched to optimize throughput.
 - Sharding is not yet supported.
-- This should be considered **experimental** as Akka-Persistence is still changing and the underlying storage structure may change.
+- Akka-Persistence is still considered **experimental** as such the underlying api may change based on user feedback.

 ## Performance